william-wall/Agile_Automated_CI_MEVN_Server/README.md

 ## Overview.

-AutoReview is a web app by where users write reviews about motor vehicles and topics.
+AutoReview is a web app by where users write Reviews about motor vehicles and topics.

-Users also have the opportunity to create or join chat rooms and chat in real-time to other authenticated users using socket I/O.
+Users also have the opportunity to create or join Chat Rooms and Chat in Real-Time to other authenticated users using socket I/O.

+Additionally there is a Gallery section where users submit vehicles with images and specifications.

+Another great feature of the application is the Puzzle Slider game.
+The user inputs an image into the application, from there the image will get shuffled into a number of custom picked pieces.
+The goal is to slide the squares into a mirror copy of the original image, with a little help from the app if needed.

+Users are authenticated through Googles cloud based Firebase platform.

 The AutoReview API has three main functional areas.